AshleyW1/Smart-Assistant/README.md

 # Smart-Assistant
-Smart Assistant, starting in python moving to toher languages
+Smart Assistant, starting in Python moving to other languages